Sustainable integrated fish-vegetable production in Ethiopia

 Objective: To provide households with an affordable and profitable aquaponics system to generate protein and micronutrient rich food and income to improve their food security situation while being efficient with scarce resources such as water and nutrients.
 A second objective is to prepare the sustainability of existing and dissemination of new aquaponics systems through the development of a business model that can support establishment, technical assistance, input supply and marketing of products of such a well-performing aquaponics system.

-Method: A mixture of research methods will be used.
-A continuous and systematic monitoring will be executed of inputs and outputs in nutrients, water, energy, labour, cash and fish and vegetable biomass to assess the performance of the systems that are established.
-A baseline survey will be done with households just before installation of aquaponics units, assessing current food and nutrition and income positions of households and the survey will be repeated at the end of the project.
-Marketing information will be gathered and Potential business partners will be interviewed aiming to engage them as partners in the business model.
+Method: Action research on technology, value chains and business models is conducted via a mixture of research methods.
+A continuous and systematic monitoring is executed of inputs and outputs in nutrients, water, energy, labour, cash and fish and vegetable biomass to assess the performance of the systems that are established.
+A baseline survey is done with households just before installation of aquaponics units, assessing current food and nutrition and income positions of households and the survey will be repeated at the end of the project.
+Marketing information is gathered and potential business partners are interviewed aiming to engage them as partners in the business model.